 Davis has established a rich career as a solo artist, and also performs with stellar lineups of musicians as a trio or full band.
 His most recent recording, “Drive My Blues Away on Electro-Fi records is his first solo disc.
 His previous recording “At Home In Nova Scotia”, pays homage to Atlantic Canada where he has been a resident since 2001.

 Morgan’s passion for the Blues has never wavered…and he fully expects to be on the road for the rest of his life.

-Note: Our summer concerts will be held outdoors with wood fired pizza available.
-Gates open at 5pm for the 6pm show.
-In the event of bad weather we will be able to move the concert indoors.
-The show must go on!
+Note: This concerts will be held indoors and wood fired pizza will be available.
+Doors open at 5pm for the 6pm show.

 Note: We need 48 hours notice in order to issue your FULL refund.
 If you are not able to give the required notice please consider your ticket purchase as a donation to the band or contact us for an 80% refund.